Homemade Carpet Cleaning Solutions

 Finally, our experts tested what everyone really wants to know.
 Do homemade carpet cleaning recipes work for deep cleaning large areas?
 Unfortunately, once homemade solutions are added to recommended levels of water, their cleaning power becomes very diluted.
 When tested using standardized testing methods, these diluted recipes cleaned carpet only slightly better than water.
 So on one hand, it’s great you’re unlikely to damage your carpet or equipment.
 But “slightly better than water” is pretty underwhelming and probably not the deep cleaning results you’re hoping for.

 To truly deep clean carpets and rugs, purchase a carpet cleaning solution from a trusted carpet cleaning brand.
 All Rug Doctor carpet cleaning formulas are tested by carpet cleaning experts that include professional chemists and engineers.
 We recommend using one of our deep carpet cleaning concentrates for large area deep cleaning projects.
 In between your deep cleanings, keep Rug Doctor carpet cleaning sprays on-hand to maintain your clean.
 Our cleaning solutions are formulated for the specific needs of your home.
-And no need to worry – all Rug Doctor carpet cleaning solutions are safe for carpet fibers and also safe for use around kids and pets, when used as directed.
+And no need to worry – all Rug Doctor carpet cleaning solutions are safe for carpet fibers and also designed for homes with kids and pets.
 We even offer a complete line of bio-based carpet cleaning solutions that are formulated with all the cleaning power of Rug Doctor but free from chlorine, ammonia, carcinogens, bleaches, dyes, and heavy metals.
 When it comes to carpet cleaning, skip the luke-warm results of homemade recipes and rely on the professional quality of Rug Doctor.